 Many people marry with the thought that they will stay together forever.
 While there are many married couples who are able to do so, a large number end up in a divorce.
-At Givens Givens Sparks, we know that divorce is oftentimes inevitable and when this happens, our Tampa divorce lawyers are prepared to stand by your side.
+At Robert Sparks Attorneys, we know that divorce is oftentimes inevitable and when this happens, our Tampa divorce lawyers are prepared to stand by your side.
 Before it reaches this level, though, there are certain steps that you can take before you file for divorce.

 Discuss the Decision